Basic Statistics

 Comparison Table

-Compare statistics of selected columns side by side.
+Compare statistics of the selected numeric (int64, float64) columns side by side.
 Displays type, scale, n, and miss as basic information, along with mean, std, skewness, ex. kurt, quantiles (min through max), iqr, and range for each column.
+String, Enum, boolean, and datetime columns are not included in the Comparison table; check them in the individual Column Statistics.
+Numeric columns with Nominal or Ordinal scale are included in the table, but statistics that are not computed for that scale are shown as "-".

 Grouping Feature